Carmen Turyn

 Testimonials

-“As a creative artist, Carmen Turyn is difficult to classify and within the current cultural climate I would dream this an advantage.
-She has always produced paintings that appear at first sight to be expressionist in mood and in which colour is used emotively, playing an important role in her visual imagery.
+".
+As a creative artist Carmen Turyn is difficult to classify and within the current cultural climate I would deem this an advantage.
+She has always produced paintings that at first sight would appear to be expressionist in mood, in which colour is used emotively playing an important part in her visual imagery.
 But the designation of her work as stemming from expressionism would be to use the term in a singularly restrictive way.
-For the basis of all she does consists of a process of self discovery and frequently of self analysis and a definition of this in itself is always hollow frontiered.
-But this relentless search for a synthesis between the world of appearances and an interior dialogue concerning such a world is central to her concerns.
-For this reason her work seldom appears introverted.”
+For the basis of all she does consists of a process of self disc

 Artist statement